 Gallimore: Well, I just put on there that he’s acting hysterical & extremely upset.
 That’s actually why I put acting.

 Gallimore: “The father, Justin Harris, was still extremely upset and was not listening to officers when told to move back & provide his information.”

 Gallimore’s June 19th report was very detailed.
 He even noted how many compressions he did on Cooper.
 If he intended to convey that Ross was acting, then why did he leave that word out when he wrote “The father, Justin Harris, was still extremely upset…”?
-Gallimore’s testimony, to put it mildly, was not credible.
+That sentence alone soundly discredits Gallimore’s testimony.

 Damned if he does, damned if he doesn’t

 After Ross was cuffed, arrested, and put in the cruiser, Piper drove her car 100′ away, so that Cooper’s body was behind them.
 She then left the car.
 Initially, Ross stared out the front window.
 He then turned his body around to look through the rear window where Cooper’s body lay.
 Stoddard agreed with Kilgore that someone who has discovered their child that way could be in shock, dazed, and showing a range out emotions from outrage to just blankness.
 But he still thought it was suspicious that Ross was looking out the rear window.

 Kilgore: Well, isn’t that a natural reaction if you are driven away from the scene where your child is deceased, to turn around and see what was going on?

 Kilgore: Wouldn’t it have been more remarkable if he looked forward and never turned around?

 Kilgore: So moments after he discovered the deceased body of his child, he’s cuffed, driven from the scene, you think it would have been a more normal response for him to just sit there looking forward rather than turning around, trying to see what was going on?